How Much Compensation Can I Claim For An Injury Against The Military Or Armed Forces?

 It should be noted that the AFCS deals only with providing compensation for pain and suffering.
 Further damages are not awarded through this scheme.
 This could include travel expenses or specialist treatments.
 Furthermore, compensation is arranged through specific, pre-set tariffs.

 The Armed Forces Compensation Scheme is not applicable to every scenario in which you might have suffered an injury.
-While the vast majority of cases are suitable for inclusion in the AFCS, civil cases also have their place.
+While the vast majority of military injury claims are suitable for inclusion in the AFCS, civil cases also have their place.
 This is particularly true of incidents which occur in public places, away from the active line of duty.
 In these instances, a civil claim can be made up to three years after the initial accident.
 Public places, in this instance, can include (but are not limited to) places such as

 - Hotels or Motels